Cod-e-Codes/soundlooper/README.md

 - Press `O` to open Options.
 - Use `Tab` to switch between Input and Output lists, `↑/↓` to navigate, and `Enter` to select.
 - Selections apply immediately; audio briefly pauses while devices switch.

+### Tempo & Sync

+- Beat Sync (G): aligns starts/stops/records to measure boundaries.
+- Count‑In Mode (H): when enabled, recording uses a 3‑2‑1 count‑in and starts on the next measure.
+- Tap Tempo (B) or Set BPM (T): updates tempo in real time.
+- Metronome (N): toggles a click sound on each beat.

 ## Architecture